ASteinheiser/ts-real-time-online-game-template/README.md

 - `apps/game-api/.env`
 - `apps/web/.env`

+### Env Considerations
+- [Turborepo recommends](https://turborepo.com/docs/crafting-your-repository/using-environment-variables#best-practices) that you define environment variables for each "app" instead of trying to define them globally.
+This helps prevent sensitive env values from leaking across apps.
+- To ensure caches miss when updating env values, you may need to update the `turbo.json` section for `tasks.build.env`.
+It should be noted that [turborepo will infer](https://turborepo.com/docs/crafting-your-repository/using-environment-variables#framework-inference) any `VITE_`-prefixed env.
+  - This means that if you add more `VITE_WHATEVER` variables to either `apps/desktop/.env` or `apps/web/.env`, then you do **NOT** need to update the `turbo.json`.
+  - However, if you add another variable to `apps/game-api/.env`, then you **SHOULD** update the `build` tasks' `env` in the `turbo.json`.

 ### Auth Email Templates

 You can also quickly customize the auth emails using the templates under `packages/client-auth/email-templates` by navigating to: